 The Institute reserves the right to change any provision or requirements in this catalog at any time without notice.
-The Institute reserves the right to substitute equivalent classes within each diploma or degree program.
 Students will be notified of any such changes.
 The Institute reserves the right to cancel any class or program for which there is insufficient enrollment.
 The Institute may add or delete programs of study.
 Further, the Institute reserves the right to add or delete courses from published programs of study.